Hay for cheese? Barter booms in cash-squeezed rural Greece

 In remote villages and farming areas like the region around the central town of Lamia, the concept of barter is not new.
 Farmers have long exchanged goods and services.

-But the age-old practice has gained new vigor, reviving traditions from ancient Greece, amid a searing economic crisis.
+But the age-old practice has gained new vigour, reviving traditions from ancient Greece, amid a searing economic crisis.

 One of the world's oldest trading nations, the Greeks along with the Phoenicians traded wine, olive oil, wheat and dye across the Aegean and the eastern Mediterranean for centuries.